ClearskyApp06/clearskyservices/readme.md

 # Clearsky Services

-This Application provides information from Bluesky using ATProto.
+This Application provides raw and aggregated information from Bluesky using ATProto.

 ## Announcements

 We are working to finalize v1 of the API, you may see changes as we update responses.

+We have updated the doc to reflect the recent changes to responses and added new endpoints.

+Some endpoints may be disabled.

 ## Table of contents